Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How is endometriosis diagnosed?

 Your healthcare provider will examine you and ask you questions about other medical conditions you may have.
-He may ask about your menstrual history, pregnancies, and if you have a family member with endometriosis.
+He or she may ask about your menstrual history, pregnancies, and if you have a family member with endometriosis.
 You may also have one or more of the following tests:

 - A pelvic exam may be needed to check the size and shape of your uterus, cervix, and ovaries.
 This may also help to find areas of endometriosis.

 - Laparoscopy is a procedure used to look inside your abdomen.
 A piece of tissue may be removed from your ovaries, fallopian tubes, bowels, or other organs.
 The tissues are sent to a lab for tests to see if endometriosis is present.

 How is endometriosis treated?

 - Hormones may help shrink endometrial tissue and decrease pain and inflammation.
 You may be given birth control pills, androgen hormones, or medicine that makes your body produce less of certain hormones.

 - Surgery may be needed to determine if you have endometriosis.
 Endometrial tissue that is growing in the wrong places may be removed.

 How can I manage my symptoms?

 - Apply heat on your abdomen for 20 to 30 minutes every 2 hours for as many days as directed.
 Heat helps decrease pain and muscle spasms.

 - Exercise regularly to help reduce symptoms, such as pain.
 Ask about the best exercise plan for you.

 Where can I find more information?